Justct/.github/profile/readme.md

 <hr>

+### Note
+- Right now, if you wanna take your room down you have to join our discord and request for removal

 ##### Discord server
 Join our discord server to talk about the <br>
 project and for giving us suggestions. <br>